-Support will be offered for development proposals that incorporate sustainable design features, providing any adverse local impacts can be made acceptable.
+Support will be offered for development proposals that maximise the opportunity to include sustainable design features, providing any adverse local impacts can be made acceptable.

-All new residential development proposals should seek to maximise the opportunities for inclusion of renewable and low carbon energy generation.
+All residential development proposals that modify existing buildings (including extensions) should seek to maximise the inclusion of energy-saving measures and renewable energy generation.

-Planning applications for major developments should be accompanied by an Energy Assessment to demonstrate how carbon dioxide emissions are to be minimised onsite.
+Planning applications for developments of new dwellings must be accompanied by an Energy Assessment using the standard assessment procedure (SAP) to demonstrate how carbon dioxide emissions are to be minimised onsite.